 BRGM also carries out research at natural CO2 fields, such as Montmiral in France, and at natural CO2 seepage areas in Italy, Germany and France.

 BRGM is a founding member of the CO2GeoNet European Network of Excellence on the geological storage of CO2, initiated in 2004 through an EC FP6 contract, now a legally registered Association under French law with statutory seat in BRGM offices.
-BRGM has been President of the CO2GeoNet Association since 2011.
+BRGM was President of the CO2GeoNet Association from 2011 to 2015.

-BRGM is President of the national Club CO2 and is deeply involved in CCS international initiatives such as ZEP, EERA CCS, CSLF, IEAGHG
+BRGM has been playing a key role in the national French Club CO2 and is deeply involved in CCS international initiatives such as ZEP, EERA CCS, CO2GeoNet, CSLF, IEAGHG.